Taxation in Missouri: Motor vehicles

 Until 2013, Missouri imposed a Highway Use Tax on all motor vehicles titled in Missouri but not bought in Missouri.
 As a result of litigation over the proper local tax to impose on such motor vehicles – sales tax or use tax – the General Assembly amended the sales tax statute so that sales tax is imposed on the privilege of titling new and used motor vehicles.
 Furthermore, motor vehicle leasing companies may elect to collect use tax on their lease receipts as opposed to pay sales tax when titling the vehicle in Missouri.

 Tobacco taxes

 Missouri imposes a tax on the sale of cigarettes paid by the wholesaler and passed on to the final purchaser.
 The tax rate is 8 1⁄2 mills per cigarette or 17 cents per pack of 20.
 St. Louis County and Jackson County also impose their own cigarette taxes.
 The tax rate is 2 1⁄2 mills per cigarette or 5 cents per pack of 20.

 Missouri also imposes a tax upon the first sale of tobacco products, other than cigarettes, within the state.
 The tax rate is 10 percent of the manufacturer's invoice price.

+Local option sales taxes

+Local jurisdictions may adopt local option sales taxes like the Missouri Economic Development Sales Tax.